arjyadebsengupta-netizen/Machine-Learning-Repository/README.md

 > **The PDFs contain the full technical treatment.
 This README serves as
 > the roadmap for the collection.**

+### Physics Simulations:
+Each folder denotes a separate simulation.
+For ease of understanding, with each folder, the material has been divided into *Theory: The necessary physics theory and models used, as well as train-test setup is listed here.
+*Code: This includes the python code.

 ### Reinforcement-Learning:
 We will be exploring applications of RL in robotics.
 All necessary materials will be provided in suitably designated folders.